IIM Admission 2023: Eshwar Naik Shares His IIM Ahmedabad PI Experience

 He has worked for TCS, as a Test Engineer for 20 months and was a volunteer with TCS YEP (youth employment program) as an Aptitude trainer, which provides placement training to students from Socioeconomically marginalized background.
 Eshwar shared his IIM Ahmedabad WAT-PI experience with Shiksha.
 Read below.

-For admission to MBA (or PGP) 2024 batch at IIM Ahmedabad, the CAT test will be conducted on November 26, 2023.
+For admission to MBA (or PGP) at IIM Ahmedabad, the CAT test is usually conducted in November.
 Aspirants of IIM Ahmedabad are required to appear for the exam in Computer Based Testing mode at the allotted test centres.
-CAT exam 2023 will be held in three slots:
+CAT exam is held in three slots:

 - Morning slot: 8:30 AM to 10:30 AM